Clarence Plains 26Ten Community's story

 How does the Clarence Plains 26Ten Community work?

-A Project Officer, working in the Clarence Plains Child and Family Centre, will provide literacy and numeracy programs tailored for caregivers of school-aged children in the Clarence Plains area.
+The 26Ten community coordinator, works in the Clarence Plains Child and Family Centre, and provides literacy and numeracy programs tailored for caregivers of school-aged children in the Clarence Plains area.

-By improving their literacy parents and carers will be better able to:
+By improving their literacy parents and carers are better able to:

 Clarence Plains 26Ten Community received a communities grant in 2020.